mbooth2502/connect-four/README.md

 # Tests
 - Create table too small/large
 - Set a winning length too small/large
+- Place a piece in an already full column
 - Place a piece in an invalid integer column (lower or greater than limit)
 - Place a piece in an (invalid) character column